When Pottery and Porcelain Needs a Qualified Appraisal for Donation, Estate or Insurance

 Expertise, scope, and sourcing

-Every source path in this guide is verified against published references, market comps, and Appraisily’s internal standards.
-Reported comp prices are educational and are not substitutes for a custom report on your specific item.
+Every source path in this guide is checked against published references, market evidence, and Appraisily’s internal standards.
+Reported comparison prices are educational and are not substitutes for a custom report on your specific item.

 For editorial and sourcing standards, see Appraisily editorial policy.